su-keerthi/Audio-Amplifier-Design/README.md

 ## 1. Differential Pre-Amplifier

 A BJT differential amplifier is used as the pre-amplifier stage for inital amplification and for common-mode signal rejection.

-### Performance
-- Differential Gain ≈ 21.5
-- CMRR ≈ 19.53 dB
-- High input impedance and low output impedance
+Designed for a differential gain of 20.
+Achieved a gain of 21.5 and Common Mode rejection Ratio of 19.53 dB.

 ---